 If so many cats can be asymptomatic for heart disease, how do you know if your seemingly perfectly healthy acting senior cat has it?
 Certainly you could always run every test on every cat.
 And you might actually do that if you owned a breed of cat that is especially prone to serious heart disease (like a Maine Coon or a Ragdoll cat for whom a genetic test exists specifically for hypertrophic cardiomyopathy), but that is not really practical for all cats.
 Instead, usually, the process begins with your cat’s routine physical examination when your veterinarian listens to your cat’s heart and lungs and feels her pulse.

-An abnormal/irregular rhythm can also be predictive for heart disease – as can any indication that your cat is developing congestion/fluid accumulation in her lungs.
-So remembering that not hearing any abnormality doesnot entirely rule out heart disease, routine physical examination is, still, the primary method by which we identify which asymptomatic cats need more extensive cardiac testing.
+An abnormal/irregular rhythm can also be predictive for heart disease – as can any indication that your cat is developing congestion/fluid accumulation in or around her lungs.
+So remembering that not hearing any abnormality does not entirely rule out heart disease, routine physical examination is still the primary method by which we identify which asymptomatic cats need more extensive cardiac testing.

 Additional heart disease testing can include: